Azure/iot-identity-service/docs/packaging.md

 aziot init
 ```

-After installng the package, run `aziot init` to interactively set up the configuration with minimal information like the device provisioning method.
+Similar to IoT Edge's installation procedure, run `aziot init` after installng the package to interactively set up the configuration with minimal information like the device provisioning method.

 ## Installation procedure for IoT Edge (`aziot-edge`)